tinygo-org/tinygo-site/content/docs/reference/microcontrollers/particle-boron.md

 ## Notes

 You can use the USB port to the Particle Boron as a serial port. `UART0` refers to this connection.

-Bluetooth support is in development but not yet completed.